darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Introduction

 In my opinion PostgreSQL is the most advanced open source database.
-It has so many powerful features that is really difficult to put all of them in this one acticle.
+It has so many powerful features that is really difficult to put all of them in this one article.

 Below I'm going to show you the least known features of PostgreSQL which is procedural languages and stored functions.
 By using stored procedures we are going to build business logic step by step.